 This may develop over several hours or take 1 to 2 days.
 Additional symptoms may include nausea/vomiting, confusion, or seizures.

-Freshmen and Meningitis
+New Students (Freshmen) and Meningitis

 In the US it has been demonstrated that freshmen living in on-campus housing are at higher risk of contracting meningococcal disease than other students.
 (Approximately 5 cases per 100,000 students per year vs. a baseline rate of approximately 1 case per 100,000 per year.)
 Other at risk groups include military recruits, travelers to areas in which meningococcal disease is hyperendemic or epidemic, microbiologists who are routinely exposed to isolates of Neisseria meningitidis, patients with anatomic or functional asplenia, and patients with terminal complement deficiency.